ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-tools/README.md

 The following scripts are available in the package:

-* `test` &ndash; prepares an entry file and passes it to [karma](https://karma-runner.github.io/) test runner,
+* `test` &ndash; prepares an entry file and passes it to the [karma](https://karma-runner.github.io/) test runner,
 * `start` &ndash; prepares the [development server](https://webpack.js.org/configuration/dev-server/) with the live-reloading mechanism,
-* `dll:build` &ndash; prepares a compatible with [CKEditor 5 DLL](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/development/dll-builds.html) file that exposes plugins from the package.
+* `dll:build` &ndash; prepares a file compatible with [CKEditor 5 DLL](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/development/dll-builds.html) that exposes plugins from the package.

-There are two ways to integrate these scripts.
-Either [npm scripts](https://docs.npmjs.com/cli/v7/using-npm/scripts) or Node.js scripts.
+There are two ways to integrate these scripts, either with [npm scripts](https://docs.npmjs.com/cli/v7/using-npm/scripts) or Node.js scripts.

 ### Integration with npm scripts